frcsdes/research-blog/pages/posts/a_really_dumb_pointer/content.md

 ## Observer Pointers

-I like the idea of `std::observer_ptr` as a drop-in replacement for raw pointers that would explicitly *not* assume ownership.
+I like the idea of `std::observer_ptr` as a drop-in replacement for raw pointers that would explicitly refuse ownership.
 However, this experimental feature is too permissive to my taste, and does not prevent potential misuses:

 ```cpp20